Neotrium Icon

 Target Calories: 1,800–2,200 kcal (adjust to body weight)

 Low-glycemic only.
-White rice, sourdough, oats, small portions of fruit.
+White rice, sourdough, oats, small fruit portions.
 Spread across meals — never in a big dump.

 Meal Cadence